ZenonSeth/respec/doc/api.md

 Where the elements are spread apart by equal distance between themselves, but the first and last are aligned to their start/end side respectively.

 ## Chain bias
-The `hor_bias` and `ver_bias` also affect positioning chained elements relative to the sides.
+The `biasHor` and `biasVer` also affect positioning chained elements relative to the sides.
 Only the bias from the First element in the chain is used.

 Biases of less than 0.5 will result in the chain being positioned closer to its starting side, and greater than 0.5 will result in the chain being positioned closer to its ending side.
 Note that biases do not affect `chain_spread_inside` at all.